 Help!
 It’s that time of year again.
 Gift ideas for my son’s teachers are needed.
 What do I do when I need help?
-Well I turn to some fellow talented bloggers for some inspiration.
+Well, I turn to some fellow talented bloggers for some inspiration.
 We are planning on making their gifts this year but it would be nice to make them something they’d actually appreciate.
 I guess that means we need to make something edible.

 We are going to get creative and present them in Christmas boxes.
-With that I have just reminded myself to buy some cellophane and pretty ribbon!
+With that, I have just reminded myself to buy some cellophane and pretty ribbon!
 I will add more onto the end of this post once we have done that.

 #1 Chocolate Spoons

 The idea is to melt some chocolate with your choice of spices or other flavourings.
 This is poured into a cup and you then stand a spoon upright in the mixture which remains in place as it cools.
 They can then be removed from the cup at a later date and put into a warm cup of hot milk.
-This will then leave you with a hot chocolate drink and a ready to stir everything with spoon.
+This will then leave you with a hot chocolate drink and a ready to stir everything with a spoon.
 What a great idea.
 As they will be given as a gift why not wrap them individually in cellophane and tie with festive ribbon?

 #2 Slow Cooker Fudge